trailofbits/algo/docs/client-openwrt-router-wireguard.md

-# Using Router wıth OpenWRT as a Client with WireGuard
+# Using Router with OpenWRT as a Client with WireGuard
 This scenario is useful in case you want to use vpn with devices which has no vpn capability like smart tv, or make vpn connection available via router for multiple devices.
 This is a tested, working scenario with following environment: